mathdio/football-club-backend/README.md

 ## 🏁 Getting started
 ### 🐳 Installing Docker and Docker Compose
 As the project is containerized, to run the application you will need to install both softwares.
 The Docker Compose version supported by the project is 1.29 or higher.
+You can see [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04-pt) or in the [docs](https://docs.docker.com/compose/install/) how to install it.

 ### ⬇️ Installing the dependencies
 Inside root directory run: